google-developer-training/basic-android-kotlin-compose-training-woof/README.md

 Introduction
 ------------

-This is the starter code for the Woof app project.
-This project is an opportunity for you to learn Material Design and reinforce the concepts you've learned so far in Android Basics with Compose.
+This is the final code for the Woof app project.
+This project is an opportunity for you to learn Material Design and animation and reinforce the concepts you've learned so far in Android Basics with Compose.

 Pre-requisites